 - Distribute SCPOP materials to other hospital departments that work with expecting mothers.
-Examples of these are: prenatal classes, pre-admission packets, Lamaze, volunteer services, pre-natal and/or ante-partum services, etc. - 2.
+Examples of these are: prenatal classes, pre-admission packets, Lamaze, volunteer services, prenatal and/or ante-partum services, etc. - 2.
 Place SCPOP materials inside patient rooms, in lobbies, on the nurses' station counter, or on bulletin boards.
 Do whatever you can to make sure unmarried patients have the SCPOP brochure before you visit with them. - 3.
-Consider changing or expanding availability of hospital staff to accommodate working fathers by providing an opportunity to fill out the Paternity Acknowledgment Affidavit on nights and weekends.
-Train nurses and volunteers to complete the Paternity Acknowledgment during evening and weekend hours when birth registration staff are off duty. - 4.
+Consider changing or expanding availability of hospital staff to accommodate working fathers by providing an opportunity to fill out the Voluntary Paternity Acknowledgment on nights and weekends.
+Train nurses and volunteers to complete the Voluntary Paternity Acknowledgment during evening and weekend hours when birth registration staff are off duty. - 4.
 Increase the number of notaries available to complete paternity acknowledgments.
-Some potential hospital staff that may already be notaries are: chaplains, security officers, social workers, and department managers. - 5.
-Make use of the SCPOP parent video that is easily accessible by QR code on all materials.
+Some potential hospital staff that may already be notaries are chaplains, security officers, social workers, and department managers. - Make use of the SCPOP parent video that is easily accessible by QR code on all materials.
 Parents can watch the video on their smart phones at their convenience.
 If you'd like a DVD copy to have added to the hospital education channel (if you have one), contact SCPOP at 1-866-914-8786. - 6.
 If you work in Medical Records, ask for access to a computer in the Women's Center for you to complete paternity acknowledgments on (a laptop on a rolling cart that you can take into a patient's room) rather than having to go back to your office to complete the form.
-This will save you a lot of time. - 7.
+This will save you a lot of time.

 Put the link to the SCPOP website, https://dss.sc.gov/child-support/parents-families/establishing-paternity/ on your hospital's Women's Services webpage.

-- 8. If you are not located in the Women's Center, call the patient to set up an appointment and encourage parents to read or watch video from materials about paternity establishment that they have been provided. - 9.
+- 1. If you are not located in the Women's Center, call the patient to set up an appointment and encourage parents to read or watch video from materials about paternity establishment that they have been provided. - 2.
 Develop a rapport with OB/GYN offices to request a list of moms with expected delivery dates.
-Use this list to call or mail materials on paternity establishment one month prior to delivery. - 10.
-Consider implementing a Must for Dads class where you show them the SCPOP video, provide our materials, answer questions and provide other important information for dads. - 11.
+Use this list to call or mail materials on paternity establishment one month prior to delivery. - 3.
+Consider implementing a Must for Dads class where you show them the SCPOP video, provide our materials, answer questions, and provide other important information for dads. - 4.
 Ask everyone besides the mother and father of the baby to leave the room when gathering the birth certificate information and explaining paternity establishment.
 This will help you get the information more quickly, and it will provide increased privacy for your patients.
-Also, consider speaking with parents separately if you sense that the father feels pressured. - 12.
-Remind parents that if they do not fill out the Paternity Acknowledgment Form at the hospital that they can complete it at their Regional Vital Records Office or Vital Records Central Office at any time (let them know that there is a \$27 fee).
-Provide SCPOP materials with the confirmation of birth form other selecting NOT to sign the in-hospital paternity acknowledgment forms in case they change their minds. - 13.
-Have copies of DSS Custodial Parent Application for mothers and Non-Custodial Parent Application for fathers available in case parents would like to pursue genetic testing. - 14.
+Also, consider speaking with parents separately if you sense that the father feels pressured. - 5.
+Remind parents that if they do not fill out the Voluntary Paternity Acknowledgment form at the hospital that they can complete the form at their Regional Vital Statistics Office or Vital Statistics State Office at any time (let them know that there is a \$27 fee).
+Also provide SCPOP materials to parents selecting not to complete a Voluntary Paternity Acknowledgement at the hospital for their options. - 6.
+Have copies of DSS Custodial Parent Application for mothers and Non-Custodial Parent Application for fathers available in case parents would like to pursue genetic testing.
+This information is also available on the DSS/CSS website. (dss.sc.gov) - 7.
 Notify the SCPOP office concerning personnel changes in your office and the need for training new or additional staff.
+Have new staff completed the SCPOP training module within 30 days of hire.